jackyCongs/EchoPlayer/README.md

 ## 📖 Project Vision

 EchoPlayer was designed to solve the "Persistence Gap" in language learning.
-Unlike standard players, it treats shadowing as a data-driven process—allowing you to mark, save, and sync tricky dialogue segments across your PC and mobile devices.
+Unlike standard players, it treats shadowing as a data-driven process—allowing you to mark, save, and sync tricky dialogue segments across PC and mobile devices.

 ### Why this architecture?
-* **Centralized Logic**: Your Go server handles the heavy lifting (file serving, data persistence), keeping the client (browser) lightweight and fast.
+* **Centralized Logic**: Go server handles the heavy lifting (file serving, data persistence), keeping the client (browser) lightweight and fast.
-* **LAN Synchronization**: Save a segment on your PC, and it's immediately available on your iPad or phone for reviews.
+* **LAN Synchronization**: Save a segment on PC, and it's immediately available on iPad or phone for reviews.
 * **Codec Freedom**: The built-in Go converter ensures high-quality MKV files play smoothly on mobile Safari/Chrome with full audio support.

 ---